dominiak92/invoice-app/README.md

 ## Lessons Learned

-I improved my Nuxt2 working skills, working on forms, validation, conditional component rendering, working with Vuetify and Nuxt's built-in animations.
+I improved my Nuxt2 working skills, working on forms, validation, good state managment using Vuex, conditional component rendering, working with Vuetify and Nuxt's built-in animations.
 The real challenge was configuring the API and database in MongoDB.
 Based on what I have created it will be easier to deploy to future projects.